Exide lead contamination: Testing and clean-up

-By 2023, the state has spent more than $336 million and overseen the remediation of nearly 4,400 properties.
+By 2023, the state spent more than $336 million and overseen the remediation of nearly 4,400 properties.
 State legislators included funding for cleaning up the parkway strips between the street and sidewalk.
 Legislators were frustrated to learn that the money was not used to clean up the parkway and reverted to the state budget.
+The 2023 state budget dedicated $40.4 million and nearly $27 million in 2024 to remove and replace the toxic soil from more than 6,400 parkways.
+In 2023, the California Department of Toxic Substances Control began publishing detailed records of the cleanup status of the roughly 10,000 properties.

 Legislation

 The state had dedicated about $7 million to test and clean up homes in 2015.
 The state assembly voted in 2016 to provide $176.6 million for the cleanup.
 State legislators held an informational hearing at the Capitol on January 26, 2016 where Assemblyman Jimmy Gomez (D-Echo Park) noted the rapid mobilization for the Porter Ranch gas leak near a wealthier community while the slow progress in these neighborhoods where most residents are Latino and low-income should be disheartening to all legislators.
 Gomez said "We don't want to send the wrong message.
 That if you live ... in Porter Ranch that you're more important than the folks that live in East ... or Southeast Los Angeles."

 At the January 26, 2016 hearing, Assembly Speaker Anthony Rendon (D-Lakewood) said the Department of Toxic Substances Control "has not done a good job" and that he would urge officials to act more urgently on the clean-up.
 The extent and duration of the lead contamination has raised concerns about longstanding problems at the department.
 The Governor and state legislators saw this as an wake-up call to seek new laws, hold oversight hearings, and work on other reform efforts.

-In May 2018, the CA state Assembly approved a budget action and legislation, AB 2189, to commit $16 million in funds for cleaning public parkways.
-The funding would come from a bill the CA state legislature passed in 2016 to raise about $176 million to help clean-up Exide's toxic lead contamination mess in Vernon, and surrounding neighborhoods, by levying a fee on batteries for all battery manufacturers and consumers.
+In May 2018, the California state Assembly approved a budget action and legislation, AB 2189, to commit $16 million in funds for cleaning public parkways.
+The funding would come from a bill the California state legislature passed in 2016 to raise about $176 million to help clean-up Exide's toxic lead contamination mess in Vernon, and surrounding neighborhoods, by levying a fee on batteries for all battery manufacturers and consumers.

 When AB 2189 became law, it raised the cost of the taxpayer-funded Exide cleanup to over $200 million.

 California's state auditor will investigate how the Department of Toxic Substances Control is handling cleanup after the Joint Committee on Legislative Audit voted in February 2020 to probe contracts, cleanup times, and other issues.